What is it?

 Troubleshooting the device

-The Turo Go device can let you open your car with your phone.
-Your key will still work, but if you’re using your phone to access your car and you’re having issues with the device, try these common solutions.
+The Turo Go device can let you lock and unlock your car with your phone.
+Unless you got a duplicate key when installing the Turo Go device, you will only be able to access your car with the Turo app.
+If you’re using the Turo app to access your car and you’re having issues with the device, try these common solutions.

 - Make sure your car’s battery is in good condition.